-Students interested in health professions may take the following courses among their 14 hours of electives: , , , and .
+Students interested in health professions may take the following courses among their 14 hours of electives: , , , , and .
 Students interested in medical school must also take one year of physics ( / or / ), and . and are highly-recommended social science courses.

-The biology faculty members maintain ongoing research projects and encourage students to participate in their collaborative research groups.
-Research experiences are designed to provide students with opportunities to play a significant role in the processes of scientific investigation with the goal of contributing to current scientific knowledge.
-Active participation in these experiences develops the student's understanding of the processes and limitations of science, encourages critical thinking skills, and improves their ability to better evaluate published scientific reports.
-Students who are interested in participating in research should contact the Biology Department office or individual faculty members.
+The Biology faculty maintain ongoing research projects and encourage students to participate in collaborative research groups.
+Research experiences are designed to provide students with opportunities to gain and hone skills pertinent to the processes of scientific investigation and to contribute to current scientific knowledge.
+Active participation in these experiences develops the student's understanding of the processes of science, encourages critical thinking skills, and improves one's ability to better evaluate published scientific reports.
+Students who are interested in participating in research should contact individual faculty members.

-Requirements for teacher certification by the State of Illinois in biology may be met by completing 26 hours of courses in biology consisting of , , , , 356, 362 or 364, and 4 hours of 300-level lab classes.
+Requirements for teacher licensure by the State of Illinois in biology are met by completing 30 hours of courses in biology consisting of , , , , 356, 362 or 364, and 4 hours of 300-level lab classes.
 Additionally, 20 hours of supporting courses must be completed consisting of , , ; SCI 321, SCI 325, and one course from ASTR 305 or ENVR 221 or GEOL 201or or or .

-A Master of Arts in Teaching (MAT) program is available with a Biology major.
-A combined Bachelorís/MAT program may be completed in six years and one summer.
+A Master of Arts in Teaching (M.A.T.) program is available with a Biology major.
+A combined Bachelorís/M.A.T. program may be completed in five years and one summer.
 This combined Bachelor's and Master's program is only available to currently enrolled students.
 See the Education section of this catalog for further details.

 Cross-referenced courses cannot be used for the minor in Biology and cannot be counted toward a Biology major if they are included in the major or minor program of another department.

-Students may register for biology elective credit in cooperative programs such as courses provided by thethe or the Shedd Aquarium.
+Students may register for biology elective credit in courses within cooperative programs such as those offered bythe or the Shedd Aquarium.